 \subsection{Data Collection}

 The data collection phase started in August 2020 and ended in January 2021.
-Participants were invited through various channels, leveraging our research centres' professional contact networks.
-The authors disseminated the project description with the link to the ``Register Your Interest'' form to various contacts, distributing it through mailing lists and social media profiles.
-We purposely did not send bulk emails or search for contacts in external networks (e.g., GitHub) to avoid spamming software professionals.
-Thousands of practitioners were invited through this process.
-Many of them extended the study's invitation to their networks.
+Participants were invited through different channels, leveraging our research centres' professional contact networks.
+The authors disseminated the project description with the link to the ``Register Your Interest'' form to several contacts, distributing it mainly through mailing lists and social media profiles (i.e., LinkedIn and Twitter).
+We purposely did not send bulk emails or search for contacts in external networks (e.g., GitHub) to avoid spamming software practitioners.
+Although we do not know the exact number, we estimate that more than a thousand practitioners were invited through this process.
+We also know many practitioners extended the study’s invitation to their networks.
 In total, 134 had registered their interest, agreeing to receive complete information about the project and a link to the ``Screening Survey''.

 Participants were asked to submit their consent forms after answering the screening surveys before scheduling the interview.
 A total of 40 participants answered the screening survey.
 One participant was excluded because they did not have experience with systems that handle personal data.
 The other nine participants dropped out of the study without scheduling their interviews, so their answers to the screening survey were also excluded.
 In the end, 30 participants from 29 different companies completed the interview phase.
 Interviews were scheduled and conducted via Zoom, lasting 53 minutes on average.
 Even though an Amazon voucher was offered to these participants, only 11 participants accepted it.
 After that, two researchers transcribed all the interviews while also de-identifying information that could reveal the participants' or their organisations' identities.